-J2EE/JEE Design Patterns and their types
+2. J2EE/JEE Design Patterns and Their types

 J2EE plateform/application are multitiered system.
 We view the system in terms of tiers.
 A tier is a logical partition of related concerns.
 Tiers are used for the separation of concerns.
 Each tier handles its unique responsibility in the system.
-Each tier is a logical separation and has a minimal dependency with other tiers.
+Each tier is a logical separation and has a minimal dependency on other tiers.

 A typical JEE application contains 5 layers,